 Once you have completed your information audit, you should document your findings, for example in an information asset register.

-Doing this will also help you to comply with the GDPR’s accountability principle, which requires your business to be able to show how you comply with the GDPR principles, for example by having effective procedures and guidance for staff.
+Doing this will also help you to comply with the UK GDPR’s accountability principle, which requires you to show how you comply with the UK GDPR principles, for example by having effective procedures and guidance for staff.

-If you have less than 250 employees then you must keep records of any processing activities that:
+If you have less than 250 employees you only need to keep these records for processing activities that:

 * are not occasional;